The Cost of Transgender Health Benefits

 Summary of the Research Report

-The research study was undertaken from 2001 through 2006 by Mary Ann Horton, Ph.D.
+The research study was undertaken from 2001 through 2008 by Mary Ann Horton, Ph.D.
 The goal was to measure the frequency and cost of sex reassignment surgeries, and to use this information to project the total cost of Transgender Health Benefits for the employees of large companies.
 This data could be used to help employers estimate what it would cost if they chose to include coverage of THBs in their employee health benefit plans.

 Dr. Horton sent surveys to all surgeons who perform SRS and related surgeries on US residents, asking how many surgeries were performed in the year 2001, and how much they cost.
 Both Male to Female (MTF) and Female to Male (FTM) data were collected.
 An excellent response rate permitted the creation of high quality data about surgeries.

-Approximately US 1170 (all figures rounded) transsexuals had their primary SRS in 2001.
-(Many went to other countries for their surgery, but the study was restricted to US resident patient, having the SRS in any country.)
+Approximately 1170 (all figures rounded) US transsexuals had their primary SRS in 2001.
+(Many went to other countries for their surgery, but the study was restricted to US resident patients, having the SRS in any country.)
 The average MTF cost was about $10,400, and the average FTM surgery (including top and, for those who had it, bottom surgery) was about $17,900.
 MTF surgeries outnumbered FTM surgeries 740 to 430, leading to an average combined cost for SRS of $12,900.

-Read about the Research Reports
+Read the Research Reports

-You can view the Powerpoint from the workshop, The Cost of Transgender Health Benefits, and then read the current draft at the research report.
+You can view the Powerpoint from the workshop, The Cost of Transgender Health Benefits.
+The workshop is a good introduction to the subject, and may be followed up, if desired, by reading the papers.

 Back to Transgender at Work home page.